tskit-dev/msprime/docs/development.md

 for more details) to link
 to labelled sections within the manual or to API documentation.

-Sections within the manual should be labelled hierachically, for example this section is labelled like this:
+Sections within the manual should be labelled hierarchically, for example this section is labelled like this:

 ````md